trulabs/labs-truphone-cascades-test/README.md

 ### XMPP

 This is the first extension and doesn't have to be included, it's optional.
 It lets you create XMPP clients so that you can automate the testing of messaging clients.
+Note this requires truphone's public fork of QXMPP available here: https://github.com/trulabs/qxmpp

 ## Java Library